vickmuir/Backup/evault-bmr-plugin.md

 ### Can I use BMR for my database backups?

 Database backups should be made separately with the normal EVault backup methods.
-BMR doesn't replace the need for SQL/Oracle plug-ins.
+BMR doesn't replace the need for SQL or Oracle plug-ins.
 Though BMR uses the VSS technology to backup open files, we can't always guarantee that the backed-up files will be transaction consistent.
 Our recommendation for these types of specialized applications is that you create two backup jobs: one to back up OS and application binary files and another one for application data.
 There's a note to this effect at the far end of the BMR user guide.

 ### What kind of restore jobs can I perform with BMR?